DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-2-autumn-training-session-8.md

 ## Preparation

-These resources provide information to support the session plan options below:

-(Content awaiting publication)

 Before this session takes place, early career teachers (ECTs) should have the following.

 1. Exposure to key knowledge from ITT Core Content Framework on relevant sub-standards.